manupatel20/ML_Project1_IIT/README.md

 * How did you test your model to determine if it is working reasonably correctly?
   - Our testing approach ensures correctness by splitting the dataset into training, validation, and test sets.
-Model 1 follows a batch learning approach, training on 75% of the data and evaluating with R² Score.
+Model 1 is trained on 75% of the data and evaluated with R² Score.
 Model 2 implements sequential learning, updating the model iteratively with validation data before testing.
 Both models check for coefficient sparsity and compare learned coefficients.
-This setup verifies prediction accuracy, ensures meaningful updates, and prevents excessive sparsity.
+This setup ensures meaningful updates, and prevents excessive sparsity.
 The results confirm that the model adapts well while maintaining performance

 * What parameters have you exposed to users of your implementation in order to tune performance?